cupy/cupy/docs/source/tutorial/basic.rst

 .. currentmodule:: chainer

-This is the very beginning of the Chainer Tutorial.
+This is the first section of the Chainer Tutorial.
 In this section, you will learn following things.

 * Pros and cons of existing frameworks and why we are developing Chainer